 Your spouse should be the only one allowed into the most intimate parts of your life.
-If you are letting another person touch those places of your heart and being, you may be toeing the line of emotional infidelity.
+If you are letting another person touch those places of your heart and being, you may be toeing the line of an emotional affair or emotional adultery.

 Emotional cheating has serious repercussions

 There are conflicting studies as to which type of infidelity is more harmful to a relationship.
-Some report physical contact with another person is something a spouse or partner will never forget and both parties suffer equally.
+Some report physical contact with another person is something a spouse or partner will never forget, and both parties suffer equally.

 Preventing emotional infidelity

 Friends the same sex as your significant other can gradually become someone more significant if you let it happen.
-So take steps now to consider how far is too far; talk it over with your spouse or partner to refine or determine appropriate boundaries.
+So take steps now to consider ‘how far’ is too far; talk it over with your spouse or partner to refine or determine appropriate boundaries.

-Prevention is your best protection – if you find yourself creeping closer to the edge of your boundary, take a big step back and reevaluate those things which are important to you.
-You can go too far, but it is never too late to ask for forgiveness and start anew.
+Prevention is your best protection – if you find yourself creeping closer to the edge of your boundary, take a big step back and reevaluate those things which are essential to you.
+You can go too far, but it is never too late to take a step back and start anew.